-One of Lizzie’s very first jobs after she wakes up in the morning is to go out to the main gate of Aldourie Estate and wait for the day’s guests to arrive.
-This could be an exclusive use family house party who are taking over the Castle as their own home for a week, some corporate guests coming to set up a business meeting or even a group of cyclists who have booked one of the four holiday cottages on Loch Ness for a cycling weekend.
+One of Lizzie’s very first jobs is to wait for the day’s guests to arrive.
+This could be an exclusive use family house party or some corporate guests coming to set up a business meeting.

 Meet and greet

-Once she has clocked their arrival Lizzie is highly trained at directing the cars and bikes to their allocated ‘home’ and helping Aldourie’s guests settle in.
-The experienced pooch tends to take the short cut across the lawns whilst private groups of families and friends staying at the Castle stick to the main drive so as not to lose their way – and make more of a grand entrance.
+Once she has clocked their arrival Lizzie is highly trained at directing the cars and bikes and helping Aldourie’s guests settle in.
+The experienced pooch tends to take the short cut whilst others stick to the main drive to make more of a grand entrance.
 They soon realise however that being met and greeted at the Castle or Aldourie cottages is a very informal process and that, despite the grandeur of this historic Highland Estate, guests are made to feel right at home at Aldourie straight away.

 Fetching and carrying

-It’s a busy life for a Castle Dog; no sooner has Lizzie shown our new arrivals to the impressive Castle door or down the garden path into their idyllic Highland cottage on Loch Ness then it’s time to grab their luggage and take it inside.
-If the Castle guests are part of a group booking where bedrooms have been pre-designated Lizzie consults her trusty list and makes sure that each suitcase is dropped off in the correct bedroom.
-(Of course, sometimes nature intervenes, and the highly clever retriever forgets what she was going to pick up and opts for the nearest stick).
+It’s a busy life for a Castle Dog; no sooner has Lizzie shown our new arrivals to their lodgings on Loch Ness then it’s time to grab their luggage and take it inside.
+If the Castle guests are part of a group booking, Lizzie consults her trusty list and makes sure that each suitcase is dropped off in the correct bedroom.

 Making sure guests are settling in

-So, you’ve arrived at your luxury holiday destination in beautiful Scotland and unpacked all your belongings needed for a short break in the Highlands or a week long house party celebration in a Castle with family and friends.
-If you’re staying in one of the tranquil holiday cottages on the quiet Estate you’ve no doubt made a cup of steaming coffee from the coffee machine and sat down in front of the fire ready to plan your short break.
+So, you’ve arrived at your luxury holiday destination in beautiful Scotland and unpacked all your belongings.
+If you’re staying in one of the tranquil holiday cottages, feel free to sit in front of the fire with a warm coffee.
+Here is the ideal place to plan your break.

-If you’re staying in the Castle overlooking the majestic Scottish Highlands and magical Loch Ness waters you’ve likely requested a bottle of champagne and are currently enjoying bathing in your roll top bath whilst admiring the scenic outdoor views from your en suite window.
+If you’re staying in the Castle overlooking the majestic Scottish Highlands you’ve likely requested a bottle of champagne and are currently enjoying the scenic outdoor views from your window.
 Then there’s a tap at the door.
-It’s only Lizzie with her courtesy call to make sure you and your party of guests have settled in well enough and to check whether you need anything.
+It’s only Lizzie to make sure you have settled in well enough and to check whether you need anything.
 Bless her furry paws.